Interview with founder Robbin McKinney

 Describe the most unusual request you’ve received from one of your clients when fine tuning a trip.

 A family recently requested that we arrange sword fighting for their kids in the Loire Valley, France.
 We were able to connect with a famous French fencing master who lived in the region and who agreed to bring equipment and swords to our hotel, a grand chateaux.
 It was a duel those kids will never forget.

 What qualities are important to you when hiring GE guides?

 Our guides are engaging, energetic, and generous in their willingness to share their knowledge and passion for regions in which they either live or have extensive experience.
 They have to be able to think on their feet, be diplomatic, thoughtful, caring and interesting.
 Read a few of the bios and you’ll get an idea.

 Do you have any new trip ideas planned?

 I always have a new trip brewing- In 2019, we have new trips in Cuba, Japan, and something new in Iceland coming.
 Stay tuned.

 Can we expect to see you guiding/joining any GE trips in the near future?

-I’ll be guiding in Croatia in September, Morocco in October and am open to creating (and guiding) a private trip to anywhere a group of intrepids would like to go.
+I still guide several trips each year and am open to creating (and guiding) a private trip to anywhere a group of intrepids would like to go.
 It’s the best part of the job…

 Beth Crowther is a freelance writer and avid traveler